qooxdoo/qooxdoo/docs/cli/packages.md

 is passed to `qx list`.

-### Install contribs automatically
+### Install packages automatically

-When you install contribs for your projects, they will be saved in the `contrib.json` file.
-If you commit this file, anyone who checks out the source code can then automatically install all the contribs in the specific version using `qx contrib install` (without arguments).
+When you install packages for your projects, they will be saved in the `qx-lock.json` file.
+If you commit this file, anyone who checks out the source code can then automatically install all the packages in the specific version using `qx package install` (without arguments).
 This is also useful in installation or build scripts.

 ## Library compatibility and dependency management

-The contrib system uses [semver](http://semver.org) and [semver ranges](https://github.com/npm/node-semver#ranges) to manage dependencies and compatibilites.
-The main dependeny is between the qooxdoo framework used by the application under development and the contribution (which has been also been developed with a particular qooxdoo version).
+The package system uses [semver](http://semver.org) and [semver ranges](https://github.com/npm/node-semver#ranges) to manage dependencies and compatibilites.
+The main dependeny is between the qooxdoo framework used by the application under development and the package libraries (which have been also been developed with a particular qooxdoo version).

 The qooxdoo framework version can be found in the `package.json` file and additionally in the top level `version.txt` file.
-The contrib declares its compatibility with qooxdoo versions using the `requires.qooxdoo-sdk` entries in `Manifest.json` (See [this example](https://github.com/qooxdoo/qxl.widgetbrowser/blob/master/Manifest.json#L47)).
+The package declares its compatibility with qooxdoo versions using the `requires.qooxdoo-sdk` entries in `Manifest.json` (See [this example](https://github.com/qooxdoo/qxl.widgetbrowser/blob/master/Manifest.json#L47)).
 , which takes a [semver range
 string](https://github.com/npm/node-semver#ranges).
-You can, for example, declare that the contrib will be compatible with qooxdoo versions starting with 5.02 up until version 6, i.e. as long as there is no breaking change (which is guaranteed by the semver specs), using `5.0.2 - 6.x` as the `requires.qooxdoo-sdk`.
-The `qx contrib` commands handle the compatibility data generated by semver strictly, and the compiler will enforce these compatibility restraints.
+You can, for example, declare that the package will be compatible with qooxdoo versions starting with 5.02 up until version 6, i.e. as long as there is no breaking change (which is guaranteed by the semver specs), using `5.0.2 - 6.x` as the `requires.qooxdoo-sdk`.
+The `qx package` commands handle the compatibility data generated by semver strictly, and the compiler will enforce these compatibility restraints.

-The easiest way to keep the "requires.qooxdoo-sdk" key in `Manifest.json` up to date is to prepend the qooxdoo version that the library depends on with an "^" which indicates that the contrib will work with that version upwards until the version with a breaking change (which increments the major version).
+The easiest way to keep the "requires.qooxdoo-sdk" key in `Manifest.json` up to date is to prepend the qooxdoo version that the library depends on with an "^" which indicates that the package will work with that version upwards until the version with a breaking change (which increments the major version).
-For example, a contrib that depends on `"qooxdoo-sdk":"^6.0.0-alpha"` will be considered compatible with all 6.x versions, but not with v7.x.
+For example, a package that depends on `"qooxdoo-sdk":"^6.0.0-alpha"` will be considered compatible with all 6.x versions, but not with v7.x.

 In addition, the previous, now deprecated `info.qooxdoo-versions` entry is